epicchainlabs/epicchain-node/docs/deploy.md

 This is a short guide on how to deploy a private NeoFS storage network on bare metal without docker images.
 This guide does not cover details on how to start consensus, Alphabet, or Storage nodes.
-This guide covers only `neofs-adm` related configuration details.
+This guide covers only `epicchain-adm` related configuration details.

 ## Prerequisites

 To follow this guide you need:
 - latest released version of [neo-go](https://github.com/epicchainlabs/epicchain-go/releases) (v0.97.2 at the moment),
-- latest released version of [neofs-adm](https://github.com/epicchainlabs/neofs-node/releases) utility (v0.25.1 at the moment),
+- latest released version of [epicchain-adm](https://github.com/epicchainlabs/epicchain-node/releases) utility (v0.25.1 at the moment),
 - latest released version of compiled [neofs-contract](https://github.com/epicchainlabs/neofs-contract/releases) (v0.11.0 at the moment).

 ## Step 1: Prepare network configuration